-This phase, as we have just said, begins with the Crack.
+This phase as we just mentioned begins with the Crack.

-Until now, the grain has absorbed heat from the external environment and has lost all its moisture.
-The degradation of water has formed steam and gases that push outwards, pressing on the walls of the grain.
+The grain so far has absorbed heat from the external environment and lost all its moisture.
+The degradation of water has formed steam and gases that push outward, pressing on the walls of the grain.

-The pressures have reached such a force that they split the surface of the grain to be able to exit, thus generating this sound, the “Crack”, as well as an increase in the volume of the grain.
+The pressures have reached such a force that they crack the surface of the grain in order to get out, thus generating this sound, the “Crack,” as well as an increase in the volume of the grain.

-This is the phase that lasts the least in the whole process and it is in this momente that you choose which level of roasting of your coffee:
+This is the absolute least time-consuming stage in the entire process, and it is here that you choose what level of roast to give your coffee:

 - If the coffee is removed near the first crack we will have a light roast;

-- If you remove it a few seconds or a minute from the crack, you will have a medium roast;
+- If you take it off a few seconds to a minute after cracking you will have a medium roast;

-- If you take it off on the second crack we will have a dark roast.
+- If you take away at the second crack, then a second crackle, we will have a dark roast.

-In general, the less the coffee is roasted, the more it will have hints of freshness and a well-developed acidity.
-A medium roast maximizes all the qualities and aromas of carefully selected raw coffee, acquiring sweetness and body.
-As the roasting proceeds, the coffee becomes more bitter to the detriment of sweetness and acidity.
+In general, the less the coffee is roasted, the more it will have hints of freshness and well-developed acidity.
+Medium roasting maximizes all the merits and aromas of carefully selected raw coffee, acquiring sweetness and body.
+As roasting progresses, the coffee becomes more bitter to the detriment of sweetness and acidity.

-Once the coffee roasting level has been chosen, the drum opens to let the coffee flow into the cooling tank.
+Once the coffee roasting level is chosen, the drum is opened to let the coffee drop into the cooling tank.

-This phase is also fundamental, as if the coffee is not cooled immediately, roasting could proceed and create problems or defects in the extracted coffee.
+Also crucial is this step, as if you do not cool the coffee immediately, roasting may proceed and create problems or defects in the extracted coffee.

-This phase must last a maximum of 5 minutes to be effective.
+This phase should last no more than 5 minutes to be effective.

 Now that you understand how important roasting is and what stages the roasting curve is composed of, you just have to try a medium roast coffee!